 Upon completion of the IPO in June 2020, the Plan was amended to remove the cash-settlement feature on all future redemptions.
-As a result, all awards previously issued under the Plan will require settlement in Class A Common Stock.
-The participants in such plan were also allowed to sell a pro rata portion, consistent with Access's percentage reduction in shares of Class

-B Common Stock as a result of the IPO, of their vested profits interests and acquired units of the LLC holding company, WMG Management Holdings, LLC ("Management LLC"), in the IPO through a "tag-along right."
+As a result, all awards previously issued under the Plan required settlement in equity.
+The participants in such plan were also allowed to sell a pro rata portion, consistent with Access's percentage reduction in shares of Class B Common Stock as a result of the IPO, of their vested profits interests and acquired units of the LLC holding company, WMG Management Holdings, LLC ("Management LLC"), in the IPO through a "tag-along right."

 Under the provision of ASC 718, the Company determined the Plan was modified as of June 3, 2020, and as such, converted the awards from liability-classified to equity-classified.
 Prior to conversion, the Company performed a final measurement of its stock-based compensation liability under the fair value method.
-The final measurement utilized the IPO listing price of \$25 per share as the per-share value input within its fair value model.
+Subsequent to the amendment, the awards issued under the Plan will no longer be adjusted for changes in the value of the Company's common stock.
 Upon modification of the Plan, the Company reclassified a \$769 million stock-based compensation liability to additional paid-in capital, which included \$57 million associated with the awards settled through the IPO tag-along right on June 5, 2020.
+The Company will continue to incur non-cash stock-based compensation expense for awards that were unvested as of the modification date of the Plan.